Liying1996/ASBanalyzer/README.md

 draw_cCRE.py: Draw pie charts of cCREs distribution;

-data: snpEFF software and cCREs from SCREEN database;
+data: human and mouse cCREs from SCREEN database;

 example_data:  Example data files that can be used to test this pipeline, including single-end and paired-end reads.